act-rules/act-rules.github.io/_rules/table-headers-attribute-refer-to-data-cells-a25f45.md

 #### Passed Example 3

-The `headers` attribute on the cells in the second row refers to a `td` element with a role of `columnheader` within the same `table`.
+The `headers` attribute on the data cells in the second row refers to a `td` element with a role of `columnheader` within the same `table`.

 ```html
 <table>